rossgk2/sign-doc-reuploader/README.md

 2. Rename the extracted folder to something (e.g. `fldr`).
 3. In a command prompt `cd` to `fldr/sign-template-reuploader`.
 4. (Possibly not necessary).
 If running for the first time, execute `npm install`.
-5. Execute `ng serve`.
+5. Execute `ng serve --disableHostCheck true `.
+(We use `disableHostCheck` to allow traffic outside the local machine, i.e., traffic from the `ngrok`-generated URL).
+6. In another command prompt, `ngrok http 4200 --host-header="localhost:4200"`.
-6. Navigate to http://localhost:4200 in your web browser.
+7. Navigate to the ngrok forwarding URL in your web browser.

 ## Miscellaneous documentation